HL7/cql-ig/input/pages/using-cql.md

 ### Data Model
 {: #data-model}

 CQL can be used with any data model(s).
 To be used with FHIR, CQL requires model information.
-To facilitate use with any FHIR content, a general-purpose FHIR information model is included in the [Common](https://fhir.org/guides/cqf/common) implementation guide.
+To facilitate use with any FHIR content, a general-purpose FHIR information model is included in the [Clinical Quality Framework Common FHIR Assets](https://fhir.org/guides/cqf/common) implementation guide.
 However, CQL may also be used with implementation-guide specific model information (i.e. structures based on the profile definitions in an IG).

 **Conformance Requirement 2.5 (CQL Using FHIR-based Data Models):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-5)
 {: #conformance-requirement-2-5}